This page provides the following information:

 - Very low food security: Food-insecure households in the more severe range of food insecurity, classified as having very low food security, have reported multiple indications of reduced food intake and disrupted eating patterns, such as skipping meals.

 Food insufficiency means that households sometimes or often did not have enough to eat.
 In the HPS, food insufficiency is measured in the last 7 days.
-The HPS Phase 1 was fielded in April-July 2020, HPS Phase 2 was fielded August-October 2020, and HPS Phase 3 was fielded October-December 2020.
+The HPS was first fielded in April 2020, and continuing into 2021.
 HPS was designed to collect near real-time information on the well-being of the U.S. population during the COVID-19 pandemic.
-It was intended to assess rapid changes over time and was designed as an internet survey with weekly data collections.
+It was intended to assess rapid changes over time and was designed as an internet survey with weekly or biweekly data collections.
 The survey covers many different topics, and the goal to keep the survey burden as low as possible necessitated succinct measures.
 Therefore, a single food sufficiency survey item was used in the HPS rather than the full food security survey module included in the CPS-FSS.
 While the full food security measure offers a more precise and detailed indicator, the advantage of the food insufficiency question is that it is short, as well as being easy to administer and interpret.
 The characteristics of food insufficiency are compared with the characteristics of food insecurity in the section below, “Comparing food insufficiency versus food security."

 - Food insufficiency